hlelo101/ste2/README.md

 ```sh
 ./encode Text to encode
 ```
-For decoding a text, you can use "decode":
+To decode a text, you can use "decode":
 ```sh
 ./decode CACACBCCCBADCBDDCBCACBCCCBCAABACABAA
 ```